So you’ve decided to go to Iceland and now you need to know what to pack and what to wear. Well, you are in the right place!

 And don’t forget a GoPro – if you’re planning to snorkel between the plates, you’ll want a decent action cam to capture that incredible footage.

-Another set of basic essentials to keep you warm and happy on your trip to Iceland.
+Another set of basic essentials to keep you warm and happy on your Iceland trip.

 If you are planning to visit in winter you will want to be sure that your gloves and hat are thick (fleece-lined if possible) and super warm to protect you from the cold, but even in summer, I recommend taking a pair of inner gloves and warmer ‘outer’ gloves.